scarioscia/scarioscia.github.io/_posts/2024-02-04-column-indexing.md

 output <- affected_by_column(sample_data, "flower")
 ```

-Running the above yields an error:
+However, running the above yields an error:
 ```
 Error in `group_by()`:
 !
 Must group by variables found in `.data`.
 ✖ Column `column_name` is not found.
 ```

 The function is treating the variable `column_name` as if it were the name of the actual column in the data.
-But there is no column called "column_name"; the only three columns are "flower", "color", and "affected".
+But there is no column called "column_name"!

-To instead communicate to the function that we want to use the **variable** column_name (i.e., the  string value that is assigned to it), we redefine our function, placing `column_name` within double brackets, to use the "curly-curly" operator:
+To instead have the function use the **variable** column_name (i.e., the string value that is assigned to it), you can redefine the function, using the `tidyverse` "curly-curly" operator by placing `column_name` within double brackets:
 {% raw %}
 ```
 affected_by_column <- function(data, column_name) {